Botswana Application Information and Rotation FAQs

 - to fortify the clinician-educator role of participating residents

-- to contribute to ongoing medical education, quality improvement and research projects
+- to contribute to ongoing medical education, quality improvement, and research projects

-- to contribute to the clinical care of an underserved patient population.
+- to contribute to the clinical care of an underserved patient population

-- to promote the causes of social justice and health equity and inspire career paths in global health and care of the underserved.
+- to inspire career paths in global health and care of the underserved

 Dr. Jonathan Crocker directs the Boston-based BIDMC Department of Medicine’s Global Health Program and Global Health Fellowship.